-Firewood isn’t complicated.
-You set it ablaze and enjoy the warmth.
+Firewood isn’t meant to be complicated.
+You set it ablaze, relax and enjoy the warmth.
 So, why does buying the right amount of firewood have to be complicated by confusing terms like cord and rick?
 How much firewood is in a cord, anyway?

 That’s why we’ve put together this guide to help you understand how much firewood is in a cord, rick, face cord and bundle.

-(Plus, stick around to the end because we have some helpful tips for figuring out how much firewood you need!)
+(Plus, stick around to the end because we have helpful tips for determining how much firewood you need!)

 How is Firewood Measured?

 The standard way to measure firewood is by volume, meaning length multiplied by width multiplied by height.
-So, you will usually see the measurements formatted in one of two ways: Companies will either list the length, width and height of their stacks, or they will give the full volume in cubic feet (or meters, if you’re in Canada).
+So, you’ll usually see companies format their measurements in one of two ways:

-Because we lumberjacks don’t like to throw numbers around a lot, we have come up with shorthand ways to represent our firewood measurements.
-These common terms include:
+Because lumberjacks don’t like throwing numbers around, we’ve devised shorthand ways to represent our firewood measurements.
+These standard terms include:

 - Cord